microsoft/AI-For-Beginners/lessons/2-Symbolic/README.md

 > ✅ Think how triplets can be used to represent other types of knowledge.

 2. **Hierarchical representations** emphasize the fact that we often create a hierarchy of objects inside our head.
-For example, we know that canary is a bird, and all birds have wings.
-We also have some idea about what colour a canary usually is, and what is their flight speed.
+For example, we know that a canary is a bird, and all birds have wings.
+We also have some idea about what colour a canary usually is, and what their flight speed is.

    - **Frame representation** is based on representing each object or class of objects as a **frame** which contains **slots**.
 Slots have possible default values, value restrictions, or stored procedures that can be called to obtain the value of a slot.
 All frames form a hierarchy similar to an object hierarchy in object-oriented programming languages.
    - **Scenarios** are special kind of frames that represent complex situations that can unfold in time.